OWASP/OdTM/guide/lab2_cloudarchitecture.md

 A cloud application can use services, described as external, i.e. "as it is" or with weak agreement between a service and customer (network flow from the Cloud Application to the External Service).
+In some cases, a service should be treated as external if there is a lack of its management.

 ![lab2_primitive3](pics/lab2_primitive3a.png)